jam1garner/Smash-Forge/ReadMe.md

 NOTE: this entire program is still very much a WIP.
 There may be bugs or incomplete features.
 Please stick with us as we're working on it!

-While credit on projects made using this tool is in no way necessary it is very much appreciated, thank you to those who use it.
+While credit on projects made using this tool is in no way necessary, it is very much appreciated.
+Thank you to those who use it.

 ## Building
 ### Windows